-Changes to legislation: There are currently no known outstanding effects for the Elections Act 2001.
+Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to Elections Act 2001.
+Any changes that have already been made by the team appear in the content and are referenced with annotations.
 (See end of Document for details)